chardWTF/Kscraper/README.md

 - `get_rules(username: str)`: Fetch chatroom rules.
 - `send_chat(user_id: int, token: str, content: str)`: Send a chat message.

+## Disclaimer

+This project is for educational purposes only.
+The author is not responsible for any misuse of this software.
+Use it at your own risk.

 ## License

 This project is licensed under the MIT License.